-The Ministry will not accept risks that could impact our people's safety and welfare, our legal obligations, and our economic and financial stability.
+The Ministry will not accept risks impacting our people's safety and welfare, legal obligations, and economic and financial stability.
 We are willing to take well-defined risks at a low to moderate level, resulting in the achievement of our strategic initiatives and objectives.

 While effective risk management identifies threats, it can also identify opportunities.
-We are willing to support initiatives that optimise opportunities and innovation when the benefits outweigh the risks involved.
+We are willing to support initiatives optimising opportunities and innovation when the benefits outweigh the risks.

-Our Leadership team will manage, apply treatments plans and monitor all risks over and above the appetite statements.
+Our leadership team will manage, apply treatment plans, and monitor all risks above and beyond the appetite statements.